raspberrypilearning/blender-marble/en/step_5.md

 </div>
 </div>

-Your textured marble is now complete.
-This step will show you how to save the texture that you have made so that you can use it on other objects and projects.
+### Create a blank image

 --- task ---

-Go to the 'Image Viewer' menu on the left hand side.
+Go to the 'Image Viewer' menu in the bottom-left of the Shading editor.
 Click on '+ New' and give your image a sensible name like `MyTexture`.

 Click OK and the area will become black.